orkhanb/FuzzyDiagnosticSystem/README.md

 # Fuzzy Diagnostic System
-Fuzzy Logic Application for Back Pain Diagnosis in matlab.
+Fuzzy Logic Application for Back Pain Diagnosis in matlab with Mamdani and Sugeno methods.